The Muslim Antichrist Theory

 by Dr. David R. Reagan

-(Note: This paper was presented at the annual Pre-Trib Conference held in Dallas, Texas in December 2010.)
+(Note: This paper was presented at the annual Pre-Trib Conference held in Dallas, Texas .)

 The question as to whether or not the Antichrist will be a Jew or a Gentile has been hotly debated by Bible prophecy experts ever since the revival of the study of end time Bible prophecy some 400 years ago.
 In recent years the debate has taken on a new flavor by some who are obviously impressed with the resurgence of Islam worldwide.
 They have developed a whole new scheme of end time events in which one of the most prominent features is a Muslim Antichrist.

 For those of you interested in pursuing this topic in greater detail, I would recommend that you consult two books and a website.
 The website is called "The Beast from the East."
 It can be found at www.beastfromtheeast.org.
 The two books are Antichrist: Islam's Awaited Messiah by Joel Richardson and God's War on Terror: Islam, Prophecy and the Bible by Walid Shoebat with Joel Richardson.

 Richardson's book, which was published in 2006 is considered to be the cornerstone of the whole movement.1 It was picked up by WorldNetDaily and republished by them in 2009 under the title The Islamic Antichrist.2 WorldNetDaily has promoted the book vigorously ever since.
 The book features ten endorsements by various pastors, professors, and heads of ministries.
 Not a one is a Bible prophecy teacher or recognized expert on Bible prophecy.

 Joel Richardson is a excellent writer who knows how to make a persuasive argument, particularly if the reader knows nothing about Bible prophecy.